kinotio/drowser/README.md

 ## Usage

-In test file , Define a sample test like this:
+In the test file, define a sample test like this:

-With this test we only test this sample code inside a Chrome ,Firefox but create a test for another web browser like Edge, Safari 🚀
+With this test, we only test this sample code inside a Chrome, Firefox but create a test for another web browser like Edge, Safari 🚀

 ```ts
 import { driver } from "https://deno.land/x/drowser@v0.1.6/mod.ts";